kingzamzon/docs/docs/pkp/usage.md

----
-sidebar_position: 3
----

-# Using PKPs
+# Using PKPs as Wallets

+With PKPs, you can build secure, customizable [MPC wallets](/resources/pkpsAsWallet) that offer intuitive onboarding experiences without the pain of private key management.

-The [`@lit-protocol/pkp-ethers` package](https://github.com/LIT-Protocol/js-sdk/tree/master/packages/pkp-ethers) makes it easy to use PKPs to sign data, send transactions, and handle Ethereum JSON RPC requests.
+The [`@lit-protocol/pkp-ethers` package](https://github.com/LIT-Protocol/js-sdk/tree/master/packages/pkp-ethers) provides a familiar wallet interface that makes it easy to sign data, send transactions, and handle Ethereum JSON RPC requests using PKPs.

 ## Initialize `PKPEthersWallet`